-- Previous address (if less than 3 years)
+- Previous address (if less than 3 years at your current address)

 We may also ask you for information when you report a problem with our website.
 If you complete any surveys that we ask you to participate in, or you give any feedback, we will collect your information in these circumstances as well.
 The information we collect from surveys will generally be on an anonymous basis, however you may be asked to leave your contact details if you would like us to respond to you.

 Personal information we collect about you: We may automatically collect information about you, such as details of transactions you carry out through our website, and technical information about your visits to our website, including traffic data, location data, weblogs and other communication data, the resources you access on our website, anonymous data collected by the hosting server for statistical purposes, the Internet protocol (IP) address used to connect your computer or device to the Internet, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform, your device IMEI and other technical information about your device.
 This information may be collected by cookies placed on our website – please see Cookies for more information.

 Personal information we may receive from other sources: We obtain certain personal information about you from TransUnion when we undertake fraud prevention checks where this is required.
 Before we provide services to you, we undertake due diligence checks for the purposes of preventing fraud and money laundering, and to verify your identity.
 These checks require us to process your information with a third party.
 If we or a fraud prevention agency, as a result of our processing of your personal data, determine that you pose a fraud or money laundering risk, we may refuse to provide the services you have requested or we may stop providing existing services to you.
 A record of any fraud or money laundering risk will be retained by the fraud prevention agencies, and may result in others refusing to provide services, financing or employment to you.
 If you have any questions about this, please contact TransUnion for further information.